+Admission through aptitude for technology only applies to the intake starting secondary education in Year 7 at the beginning of the school year.
+It is not available in other year groups or for in-year admissions.
-10 The assessment takes place in the first half of the autumn term before the year of entry (that is, when the child is in Year 6).
-The date of the assessment is available from Priory Academy LSST.

-11 Parents who wish their child to take the assessment should request, complete and return the assessment application form, which is available from the academy at least one week before the assessment.

-12 Taking the assessment is not an application in itself.
-The academy will only consider applications for admission through aptitude assessments when the Common Application Form has been received by the local authority and the academy has been notified, confirming that an application has been made.

-13 Only those applicants achieving a minimum standard in the assessment will be considered for the places available on the basis of aptitude for technology.
+- The assessment takes place in the first half of the autumn term before the year of entry (that is, when the child is in Year 6).
+The date of the assessment is available from Priory Academy LSST. - 11 Parents who wish their child to take the assessment should request, complete and return the assessment application form, which is available from the academy at least one week before the assessment. - Taking the assessment is not an application in itself.
+The academy will only consider applications for admission through aptitude assessments when the Common Application Form has been received by the local authority and the academy has been notified, confirming that an application has been made. - Only those applicants achieving a minimum standard in the assessment will be considered for the places available on the basis of aptitude for technology.
 Parents will be informed whether their child has met the minimum standard for consideration for an aptitude place shortly after the assessment.